PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

         simulation.mark_agent_for_removal(direct_steering_agent_id)

-    Alternatively, the journey of an agent can be switched to some journey with an exit:
+    Alternatively, the journey of an agent can be switched to some journey:

     .. code:: python